baSSiLL/SharpAvi/getting-started.md

 using SharpAvi.Codecs;
 ```

-Writing an AVI file starts with creating an instance of the `AviWriter` class, specifying the path of the target file.
-This effectively creates the file.
+Writing an AVI file starts with creating an instance of the `AviWriter` class, specifying the path of a target file.
+This effectively creates a file.
 Usually, you will also specify a frame rate value:
 ```cs
 var writer = new AviWriter("test.avi")
 {